Alex Chin

-Alex Chin (錢兆琛; born 3 February 2000) is a Hong Kong professional footballer of partial Tongan descent who plays as a goalkeeper for Hong Kong First Division club South China.
+Alex Chin (錢兆琛; born 3 February 2000) is a Hong Kong professional footballer who plays as a goalkeeper and is currently a free agent.

 Club career

-Chin started his senior career with Hong Kong Premier League club Tai Po.
+Chin started his professional career with Hong Kong Premier League club Tai Po.

 On 7 November 2020, Chin signed with Hong Kong First Division club South China.

+On 19 July 2023, Chin returned to Tai Po after 3 years.

 International career

 Chin is eligible to represent Tonga internationally through his mother.